qwertie/learn-react/docs/tutorial-4.md

 ### Structural types ###

 In some other programming languages, every type has a name, such as `string` or `double` or `Component`.
 In TypeScript, many types do have names but, more fundamentally, most types are defined by their structure.
 In other words, the type's name, if it even has one, is not important to the type system.
-Here's an example where a variable has a structural type:
+Here's an example where variables have a structural type:

 ~~~js
 var book1 = { title: "Adventures of Tom Sawyer",       year:1876 };
 var book2 = { title: "Adventures of Huckleberry Finn", year:1884 };
 ~~~

 If you hover your mouse over `book1` in VS Code, its type is described as `{ title: string; year: number; }`.
-This is an example of a "structural" type: a type defined entirely by the fact that it has a property called `title` which is a `string`, and another property called `year` which is a `number`.
+This is a "structural" type: a type defined entirely by the fact that it has a property called `title` which is a `string`, and another property called `year` which is a `number`.
 Thus `book1` and `book2` have the same type and you can assign one to the other, or to a different book.

 ~~~js
 book1 = book2; // allowed